Gaddafi's son Saif al-Islam appears briefly in court

 He was the only defendant of 13 people who were called to appear in court on those charges, confirming he was in the room when his name was called out and that his lawyers were present.

-The case was then postponed until September 19 because the defence's case was incomplete.
+The case was then postponed until September 19 because the defense's case was incomplete.

 The ICC lawyer, Australian Melinda Taylor, was herself detained for three weeks after a meeting in which Saif al-Islam is accused of handing over sensitive papers and information.